Exact zero modes in interacting Majorana X- and Y-junctions: Introduction

 \section{Introduction}

-Topological phases of matter have been at the forefront of condensed matter physics.
-In particular, Majorana fermions - particles that are their own antiparticles - have been of interest because they provide a foundational framework for fault tolerant quantum computing \cite{RevModPhys.80.1083,sarmaMajoranaZeroModes2015,marraMajoranaNanowiresTopological2022}.
-As noted by Kitaev \cite{kitaevUnpairedMajoranaFermions2001a}, a chain of spinless fermions - an effective model of a $p$-wave superconductor - displays topoligically non-trivial properties with a single "unpaired" zero-energy Majorana fermion localized at its edges.
-Interestingly, in non-interacting systems these zero modes affect the entire many-body spectrum and are therefore referred to as \textit{strong} zero modes (SZM) - a term popularized by Fendley \cite{fendleyParafermionicEdgeZero2012a}.
-Observing signatures of these SZM has been the hallmark in various works over the past decades in a search to realize Majorana edge states in an experimental setup \cite{aliceaNewDirectionsPursuit2012,beenakkerSearchMajoranaFermions2013,dasZerobiasPeaksSplitting2012,dengAnomalousZeroBiasConductance2012,mourikSignaturesMajoranaFermions2012,rokhinsonFractionalAcJosephson2012,toskovicAtomicSpinchainRealization2016}.
+Topological phases of matter have been at the forefront of condensed matter physics, with a particular interest in Majorana fermions -- particles that are their own antiparticles.
+As noted by Kitaev \cite{kitaevUnpairedMajoranaFermions2001a}, a chain of spinless Dirac fermions, an effective model of a $p$-wave superconductor, displays topoligically non-trivial properties with a single "unpaired" zero-energy Majorana fermion localized at its edges.
+This generates a partner-state with opposite parity for each state in the many-body spectrum, creating a degeneracy for each of them.
+If this affects the entire spectrum these zero energy modes are referred to as \textit{strong} zero modes (SZM) -- a term popularized by Fendley \cite{fendleyParafermionicEdgeZero2012a}.
+Because of their foundational framework for fault tolerant quantum computing \cite{RevModPhys.80.1083,sarmaMajoranaZeroModes2015,marraMajoranaNanowiresTopological2022}, observing signatures of these SZM has been the hallmark in various experimental works over the past decades \cite{aliceaNewDirectionsPursuit2012,beenakkerSearchMajoranaFermions2013,dasZerobiasPeaksSplitting2012,dengAnomalousZeroBiasConductance2012,mourikSignaturesMajoranaFermions2012,rokhinsonFractionalAcJosephson2012,toskovicAtomicSpinchainRealization2016}.